What Is The Best Face Mask For Me?

 What Type Of Mask Do I Need?

 Surgical masks are subject to conflicting recommendations when it comes to virus prevention.
-But one thing’s for sure; unlike N95 masks that filter in both directions, a surgical mask is designed to filter the air during exhalation only.
+But one thing’s for sure; unlike N95 respirators that filter in both directions, a surgical mask is designed to filter the air during exhalation only.
 In addition, they rarely provide a tight enough fit for proper protection.

+We are also increasingly seeing more single use masks littering the streets and the seas.
 So let’s leave the respirators and surgical masks with our frontline health workers where they belong and focus on the different types of cloth masks.

 What Style of Cloth Mask Gives Better Protection?

 A tight fitting mask made with good breathable, filtering materials is the short answer.

 There are now hundreds of patterns and videos circulating the internet on how to make DIY cloth face masks and as many people selling them.
 But when it comes to washable cloth face mask types, we can narrow it down to two different styles:

 Here’s the lowdown.